-- Provides a convinient and concentrated remedy.
+- Provides a convenient and concentrated remedy.

-- We make our tinctures using fresh or dried herbs and an organic cane alcohol that is gluten free.
+- We make our tinctures using fresh or dried herbs and an organic cane alcohol that is gluten-free.

-- Tinctures are a great way to use herbs when tea's are not possible.
+- Tinctures are a great way to use herbs when teas are not possible.
 We tend to use them when someone can't (or won't) make a tea, or if the particular herb or situation is better suited to the use of a remedy that is quick and easy to take.

 - A combination of an alcohol extract of the herbs and a water extract of the same herbs with some honey added to sweeten.

 - This method provides a good extraction of all the medicinal properties present in the plant and typically results in a pleasant and sweet tasting remedy.

 - A combination of a strong herbal tea (called a decoction) and honey to sweeten and preserve the remedy.